What flavors go well with matcha? In this article we are going to try and find out!

 If you are searching for what goes well with matcha, cocoa powder may be one of the last matcha pairings on your list.
 Cocoa powder works pretty well with matcha, but just make sure you don’t overdo it.
 Both chocolate and matcha have very intense flavor profiles and they are very different.

 Matcha leans into more of these grassy or steamed vegetable notes and chocolate is on these warmer or darker flavor profiles.
 These two flavors are at opposites with one another, and they don’t mix so well together.

 You can however get away with a tiny but of cocoa powder sprinkled on top of your matcha and you will find that it may add to the richness.
+As long as you are subtle with it, these can be great flavours that go with matcha.
 Try it out and let us know what you think!

 5. White chocolate and wafers

-On the list of what flavors go well with matcha, white chocolate has to be at the top of the list.
+On the list of what flavours go well with matcha, white chocolate has to be at the top of the list.